blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 You run, climb, jump, swing, or springboard on your surroundings as part of your movement, granting advantage on an attack(or multi-attack) made that turn.

 ## Knight
+The royal blood of a fallen kingdom are neither noble, nor peasants.
+With no lords to serve, they instead raise their swords for good.
+Though not all knights have once-royal blood in their veins, they all swear an oath.
+Their oath is answered with supernatural power so long as it is kept.
+A party which needs to fight undead, demons, or wicked mortals is wise to recruit a knight to their ranks.

 ### At level 1
 #### Skills
 - Sword